Planning on traveling with young kids? Here’s some practical advice about traveling with a baby, toddler, or preschooler.

 - Don’t over-schedule yourselves.
 Only expect to do one or two things a day.

 - Take breaks in playgrounds and parks whenever possible.

 - Always carry snacks with you.
 The best snacks are things like boxes of raisins that can keep small children occupied for a while.

 Before planning any holiday, it’s important to consider what you want from the trip.
 If your goal is to have a relaxing break from your every day, then you should consider going to a kid-focused resort or campground.
-These places will have amenities for children; some will even offer day camps and other activities to keep children entertained.
+These places will have amenities for children; some will even offer day camps and other activities to keep kids entertained.

 However, don’t be afraid to seek a bit of adventure.
-Though travelling with children does take a lot of patience and planning, it also offers more rewards.
+Though traveling with children does take a lot of patience and planning, it also offers more rewards.
 Language barriers don’t exist in a playground, or in a baby’s smile, so you may find yourself immersed in a cultural experience that goes beyond museums and market stalls.